inerdy/cargo-manifest-remastered/README.md

 - **Cargo not displaying**: Check EDMC version compatibility
 - **Webhooks not working**: Verify webhook URL and permissions
 - **Ranks not showing**: Ensure game is generating journal events
-- **MK II racks not detected**: Plugin will auto-detect based on capacity
+- **MK II racks not detected**: Plugin will auto-detect based on capacity (dosen't seem to work correclty)

 ### Debug Logging
 The plugin creates debug logs in the plugin directory for troubleshooting.